 Can I have FTM top surgery without ever seeing a therapist?

-For self-paying patients the requirement is at least 3 months of therapy.
 For insurance patients, the therapy requirements vary.
 Please check the medical policy for your insurance.

 Is hormone therapy a requirement for FTM top surgery?

 Dr. Adams does not require you to have hormone therapy.
 However, some insurances do require a minimum of 12 months.
 You will need to review the medical criteria for your insurance policy.

 What are the age requirements for FTM top surgery?

 For insurance patients, most insurance companies require that you be at least 18 years of age.
 For self-paying patients, Dr. Adams will determine if you are a good candidate, regardless of age, at the time of your consultation.